tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 Stability is not too bad?? (±500ms).

-## Conclusions
+## Conclusions - Round 1

-I don't like giving up aon a circuit idea.
-But I am going to do that here.
+I don't like giving up on a circuit idea.
+But I did for a time!

 The idea of using a 1GΩ resistor for a low frequency 555 counter without using electrolytics is perhaps fine in theory.
 However it appears to be very finnicky and hard to achieve in practice.